cldelahan/fpse_project/README.md

 Project structure inspired by the FbDK distribution from Prof. Smith's Principles of Programming Languages class.

+# TODO: mention that coverage is low for lexer and parser because they're auto generated

 Implemented for code checkpoint:
 1. Parsing functionality
 - Built lexer and parser for a few of the basic functionalities: node creation, relation creation, `WHO` operator, `SIZE` operator